What is a claim representative?

-If you are hurt and unrepresented, and not familiar with personal injury claims, the hardball tactics used by some claims representatives can leave you feeling dazed and confused.
+If you are hurt, unrepresented, and not familiar with personal injury claims, the hardball tactics used by some claims representatives can leave you feeling dazed and confused.
 You are likely to feel that you are being taken advantage of in the process.
 Often the claims representative will pressure you to settle right away.
 However, settling quickly may not be in your best interest, depending on the type of injury you sustained and the type of treatment needed to recover from your injuries.
 What you don’t know really can hurt you.

-More than likely after an accident the claim representative will contact you the same day after the crash occurred.
+More than likely after an accident, the claim representative will contact you the same day after the crash occurred.
 The first thing they will want from you is a recorded statement.
 They will tell you that they just want to get your version of the events and then they will need time to contact their insured if they haven’t already spoken to their insured about what their insured says happened.

-In Virginia, if you are found to be even 1% at fault in a way that significantly contributed to cause the accident, then you are not entitled to recover any compensation for your bodily injury or property damage.
+In Virginia, if you are found to be even 1% at fault in a way that significantly contributed to causing the accident, then you are not entitled to recover any compensation for your bodily injury or property damage.
 None.
 No recovery.

 This is because you may say things that are not in your best interest.
-“But if I’m honest, why does that matter?”, you might ask.
-The problem is that you may not know the significance of what you are saying so that you might agree with a statement the claims adjuster asks you, but that may mean something very different from what you intended.
+“But if I’m honest, why does that matter?” you might ask.
+The problem is that you may not know the significance of what you are saying, or yet understand the seriousness of your injuries.
+You might agree with a statement that the claims adjuster asks you, but that statement may mean something very different from what you intended.

-When the claim representative requests a recorded statement, they don’t tell you that you have a right to refuse or that you are entitled to a copy of your recorded statement whether they transcribe it or not.
+When the claim representative requests a recorded statement, they don’t tell you that you have a right to refuse or that you are entitled to a copy of your recorded statement, whether they transcribe it or not.